-Typically, about 95% of students who are National Merit Semifinalists go on to become Finalists, so making that Semifinalist list is really the biggest achievement that very often predicts Finalist success.
+About 95% of National Merit Semifinalists become Finalists, so making that Semifinalist list is the biggest achievement that predicts Finalist success.

 Of the roughly 15,000 Finalists, around 8,000 will receive Merit Scholarships and various awards.

 “All winners of Merit Scholarship awards (Merit Scholar designees) are chosen from the Finalist group based on their abilities, skills, and accomplishments—without regard to gender, race, ethnic origin, or religious preference.”

 Class of 2018 NMSC Semifinalist Predictions

 These predictions are made based on a variety of Prep Expert metrics and analysis.

 |State||PSAT Score||NMSQT Equivalent|

 Additional Program Information

 If you want to qualify for a National Merit Scholarship, you must:

 - Take the official PSAT no later than in your junior year of high school.